The64thGamer/cheeseepedia/content/h3ntbnjellrfgno2/content.md

 | E    | TODO...                               |        |                                |
 | S    | TODO...                               |        |                                |

 Digital channel commands are encoded into a printable ASCII range of 0x30~0x3F (command) and 0x40~0x5F (channel number).
-This encoding method dates back to the original {{< wiki-link "SongCode" >}} format.
+This encoding method dates back to the original [SongCode] format.
 The raw format is obtained by subtracting 0x30 from all command bytes and 0x40 from channel number bytes.
 It appears that CEC files always write digital channel commands in pairs of command and channel number bytes, despite not being technically necessary.

 | Byte           | Bit(s) | Function                   | Notes          |
 |----------------|--------|----------------------------|----------------|